secretGeek/til/gitbook/cover_image.md

 run `gitbook install`

-Anyway -- unless you're bulk creating 1000's of books, it is not burdensome to create the cover yourself manually (or pay a professional!)
+Anyway if you're only doing 1 or 2 books, it is not burdensome to create the cover yourself manually (or pay a professional!)

-If you are bulk creating 1000's of books, I suggest writing your own program/script for generating the cover image, and not using auto cover.
+If you are bulk creating 1000's of books, I suggest writing your own program/script for generating the cover image, and never using auto cover.

 ## sources